 If you have a website, you'll need to display certain legal documents on it.
-This is the case whether your business trades exclusively on the Internet, or whether your site is just an online presence.
-One of these documents is a set of terms and conditions (abbreviated to T&C).
+This is the case whether your business trades exclusively on the Internet, whether your site is just an online presence, or whether it is just a part-time business.
+One of these documents is a set of terms and conditions or T&C.

 At the most basic, your T&C are an "Acceptable Use Policy" that tell visitors and customers what they can and can't do on your site.
 They also set out what you can do if the rules are broken.
 By and large, these rules can be made by you.
 So if a member of your site starts posting abusive messages to other members, you can take action to remove his posts and prevent him from using the site again.

 Your T&C should also protect your intellectual property.
 For example, you might assert ownership of your pictures or articles in order to prevent them from being posted on other websites.
 Some sites go as far as to claim ownership of content posted by users.

 If you take orders on your website, your terms are your contract with your customer.
 Contracts are formed when you make an offer and a customer accepts it.
 Your T&C should describe how offers are made (for example, where the price is displayed or the terms of delivery) and how the customer accepts the offer(for example, by completing the payment process).
 Your terms need to reflect exactly how you do business.
 Detail prevents misunderstandings, and makes resolving problems easier.

 If you sell to consumers, you'll have to comply with consumer protection law (of which those relating to distance selling are the most well known).
 This law gives the consumer certain minimum rights (such as when returning goods).
 Technically, you don't have to acknowledge these rights in your terms - the consumer has them regardless of what is written or not - but doing so conveys openness and honesty.
 You might even want to better them in order to make buying from you more attractive.